A Fight for Private Property Rights

 Key Elements of Adverse Possession in Florida

-- Open and Notorious Possession: The occupation of the property must be visible and obvious.
+- Open and Notorious Possession: The occupation of the property must be obvious and not hidden.
 The true owner should be able to notice that someone is occupying their land if they were to inspect it.

 - Exclusive Possession: The claimant must have exclusive control of the property.
-Sharing possession with the true owner or others typically invalidates the claim.
+Sharing possession with the true owner or others typically voids the claim.

-- Actual Possession: The claimant must physically use the property, such as living on it, building on it, or farming it.
+- Actual Possession: The person must actively use the property, like living on it, building on it, or farming it.
 Simply claiming it without tangible occupation is insufficient.

-- Hostile Possession: “Hostile” does not mean aggression.
+- Hostile Possession: The term “hostile” does not imply aggression.
 It indicates that the possession is without the owner’s permission.
 Depending on the jurisdiction, this can range from trespassing to mistakenly believing you own the land.

 Overview of the New Squatters Bill in Florida

 On March 27, 2024, Governor Ron DeSantis signed HB 621 into law.
-This squatters law in Florida helps property owners remove unauthorized occupants more easily and gives local law enforcement clearer guidelines to rid properties of squatters.
+The squatters law in Florida makes it easier for property owners to remove unauthorized occupants.
+The state law also provides clear rules for local law enforcement to handle squatters.

 Key parts of the law include:

-- Immediate Evictions: The new HB 621 law gives owners a faster way to evict squatters who do not have legal rights or a lease agreement.
+- Immediate Evictions: The new HB 621 law lets owners evict squatters without legal rights or a lease agreement faster.
 Under certain conditions, squatters must leave within 24 hours of receiving an eviction notice.

 - Protection Against Damage: Squatters often damage properties, which owners must fix before renting or selling.
 The new law allows property owners to seek payment for damages caused by squatters.